famouswelshman/famouspizza/README.md

 ## User Story 3
-User can setup an account via registration link which enables the customer to add or remove products from their checkout cart.
-Product information is restricted to the current customer and cannot be viewed by other account registered users.
+User can setup an account via registration link which enables the customer to generate their own unique profile.
+Product information is present on their profile and cannot be viewed by other users.
 Registered users account details will be secure to their account.
 Registered user can edit and delete their profile details.
 Registered user can logout of their account until next login.

 ## User Story 4
-Registered user/user can select item by size and quantity, which will then be added to their shopping cart, can also remove products and proceed to checkout.The user can then process payment of their order.
+Registered user can select item by size and quantity, which will then be added to their shopping cart.
+User can also remove products and proceed to checkout.The user can then process payment of their order.

 ## User Story 5
-User can logout from their account and return at another time to view their previous order products and details.
+User can logout from their account and return at another time to login and view their previous order products and details.

+## User story 6
+Super user account created therefore super user account can add, edit or delete product information in the backend database and access view of order details, payments and user login information.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------